rockon1985/kubernetes-samples/README.md

 Objects of type secret are intended to hold sensitive information, such as passwords, OAuth tokens, and ssh keys.
 You can find the examples in `kubernetes-advanced/secrets` folder.

 ### ConfigMaps
+ConfigMaps are used to store configuration params and data needed in the pods.
+They allow you to decouple configuration artifacts from image content to keep containerized applications portable.

+You can find the examples in ``kubernetes-advanced/configmaps` folder`
 ### Jobs